Are You Erecting Love Barriers Part Two: Coming On Too Strong

 Some come on too strong because they seem to want to blitz their new partner.
 The intention may be to show how much they care, but the reality is they bury the other.
-They force then to be able to assertively make them back down.
+They force them to be able to make them back down assertively.
 Many are unable to do this and can begin a co-dependent game as they just have a hard time telling the person their approach isn't appreciated.

 Another way some come on too strong is they expose too much of their secrets and negative traits in their relationships.
-They share so many of their secrets, personal vulnerabilities and fallibilities, that they can frighten people away.
+They share so many of their secrets, personal vulnerabilities, and fallibilities that they can frighten people away.
 They certainly are honest, but often too self-disclosive about things, which can have an impact on the other person.
 If a more solid relationship were established first, these disclosures could be accepted.
-You don't have to share your top secret in the first 6 months.
+You don't have to share your top secret in the first six months.

 Importantly, people can fluctuate between the defenses they manifest.
 Those who come on too strong with one person may want the next one to cater to them.
 This can change from relationship to relationship.
 After people have been burned seeing that they came on too strong, they may be more defensive and not invest enough in the next relationship.
 They can then come on too weakly.